top of page

 THE TENT IS REMOVED.

-The gas is completely gone from the structure (we can't take the tent off until we test the air and ensure there is no chemical left) and leaves behind NO smell or residue.
+We don't remove the tent until we test the air and ensure there is no chemical remaining in the structure.
+The fumigant leaves behind NO smell or residue.

 For more information on the chemical we use here is the link to the chemical label.